Solar power in New Jersey: Net metering

 In 2008, New Jersey and Colorado were the only two states to allow unlimited net metering customers, up to 2 megawatts for each customer.
 In 2010 the limit was removed, and in 2012 connection may be to a 69 kV or lower line voltage, raising the previous requirements.
 New Jersey is one of three states which have no limit on an individual project's size, although generation may not exceed annual demand, and the Board of Public Utilities originally had the option of limiting participation to 2.5% of peak demand, but the cap was raised to 2.9% in August 2015, which was seen as a temporary fix that would cover three years.
 In 2018, the legislature increased the net metering cap to 5.8% of retail sales.

 Landfill solar

 New Jersey's subsection (t) program, established in the Solar Act of 2012, has allowed for the redevelopment of numerous landfill and brownfield sites into solar arrays.
 The Mount Olive Solar Farm, located on a former Superfund site, is the largest solar project on a landfill in North America and was completed in November 2022.
-As of April 2023, there are 37 projects with 290 MW of capacity built on closed and repurposed landfills and brownfields.
+As of April 2023, there were 37 projects with 290 MW of capacity built on closed and repurposed landfills and brownfields.
 Seventeen projects with 187 MW are on Superfund sites, the most of any state.